EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 in Q4 2020 and Q1 2021, but not at all in Q2 and Q3 of 2021 {{DDoS-2021}}.
 It
 seems unclear exactly how the attacks were done, why they stopped, and how likely CoAP amplifications attacks are to come back in the future.

+The following sections give examples of different theoretical amplification attacks using CoAP.

 ## Simple Amplification Attacks